Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-angular.md

 ## Try it out

-1. Start the dev server by running one of the following commands via the terminal.
+1. From the terminal, run one of the following commands to start the dev server:
 ```bash
 npm start
 ```